42nd and Fremont: July 1933

 Twenty years earlier, the developers of Beaumont bragged that a dozen rose bushes would be planted in front of every lot in the new subdivision.
 But by the 1930s, residents had become quite practical about their parking strips, which were now a great place to dry firewood for the coming fall and winter.

-So our young Beaumont girl, about eight years old at the time, always loooked forward to August because that’s when men started in to split the stacked wood.
+So our young Beaumont girl, about eight years old at the time, always looked forward to August because that’s when men started to split the stacked wood.
 She remembers the sweet sappy smell of pine and fir permeating all corners of the neighborhood, and the house itself.
 You could smell it from Beaumont School, she remembers.

 Amazing how the power of memory and smell intertwine.
 What scent do you remember from your old neighborhood?